onflow/fcl-js/packages/fcl/README.md

 ## Start the React App

-We're ready to start building our new dApp.
+We're ready to start building our new app.
 Start the React app to begin building the UI and interacting with the emulator using `@onflow/fcl`

 ```
 npm start